#OceanHack4EU

 SIGN UP HERE AND POST YOUR IDEA!

-29th May - Announcement of the selected teams and ideas that make it to the hackathon
+1st of June - Announcement of the teams and hackathon onboarding starts!

 3rd-7th June - #OceanHack4EU online hackathon